I got this notice on my own AT&T business account.

 I am saying this happened on my own business account, and it shows that you should not blindly accept the first answer you get on the phone.

 Know the plan pricing.
 Be ready to push back politely.
 Get the proof in writing.
+Then check the bill when it comes out.

 Can I do this for you?